Turning a bedroom closet into a small powder room.

 I’m really loving our brand new space but can we talk about our new powder room door?
 I’ve been waiting 3 years to use this beautiful door.
 I’m so glad that I was able to use it here.

 I’m happy to say that we got it home safely.
 It even made the trip to North Carolina, where it’s been waiting for its reincarnation.

 I really wanted to use a door that had a window in it so you didn’t feel like you were in a small, dark box when the door was closed.
-The hubs made it a point to tell me that a window wasn’t a great idea when you need privacy.
+The hubs made it a point to keep reminding me that a window wasn’t a great idea when you need privacy.
 Clearly, I didn’t listen.

 I thought it would be ok because this space is in a bedroom so it’s a little more private.
 Plus there’s no traffic walking by while you’re using it.
 To add a sense of more privacy, and to make him happy, I used frosted glass spray paint.
 You can see the video I made when I was doing this project, here.